Lumacx/studio-/docs/User_Guide_Getting_Started.md

 *   **Google Sign-In:** Use your existing Google account for a quick and easy login.
 *   **Starknet Wallet:** For our blockchain-savvy users, connect your Starknet wallet to access Narratum.
 Your Starknet address will be linked to an anonymous Firebase user, allowing you to seamlessly use all features while maintaining your web3 identity.

-### Credits
+### Credits and Subscriptions

 Narratum utilizes a credit system for accessing premium stories and features.

+*   **One-Time Purchases:** You can buy credit packs directly via PayPal.
+*   **Subscriptions:** Subscribe to a recurring plan (Reader, Creator, or Pro) to receive a monthly allowance of credits and access exclusive features.
+Manage your subscription on the Subscription page.
-Your current credit balance is displayed and managed within your user profile.
-Credits can be purchased or earned through various in-app activities.
+*   **Credit Balance:** Your current credit balance is displayed and managed within your user profile and the subscription page.

 ## Creating Your First Story